Sempai-07/telegram-ts-documentation/README.md

 - `getObject(objectName: string): Promise<string>`: Returns the documentation link for the specified object.

-## License
+## 📜 License

 This library is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](https://github.com/Sempai-07/telegram-ts-documentation/blob/main/LICENSE) file for more details.

-Feel free to customize the content and structure of the `README.md` file to fit your needs.